dcgauld/starwars/README.md

-# starwars.js
+# starwars

-starwars.js is a simple Node.js module that allows you to insert a random Star Wars quote into your site, or view one through the command line.
+starwars is a simple Node.js module that allows you to insert a random Star Wars quote into your site, or view one through the command line.

 ## Usage